second2falcon/school_files/README.md

 # School files

-Repository with my school files.
+Repository with my school notes and files.